Student Enrichment and Support

 Can I get in touch if I am an undergraduate student?

 Certainly!
 If you want to have a discussion about your pathways into a master's degree, definitely get in touch.
-If you have other enquiries such as accommodation or ABSTUDY, I recommend reaching out to Murrup Barak.
+If you have any other enquiries about studying at the University of Melbourne, please contact Murrup Barak.

 MDHS Indigenous Graduate Pathways